 The project must be completed by the end of spring semester of the recipient’s senior year.
 The student is responsible for securing a faculty mentor for the project; the mentor must be a professor in the LSB and should be identified in the proposal.

-Return the completed application forms, a copy of your OnTrack transcript, and a resume to KoBC 100 by the deadline specified in the LSB Newsletter and email from the Office of the Dean.
+Return the completed application forms, a copy of your OnTrack transcript, and a resume to KoBC 100 by Monday, March 9 at 9:00 a.m.

 A selection committee composed of faculty in the LSB will select the recipient of this award based on the applicant’s promise for success in his or her chosen business discipline and his or her commitment to making a difference as a leader in the local and global community; financial need will be considered when choosing among otherwise equally meritorious candidates.
-The recipient will receive an invitation to the Love School of Business Student and Faculty Awards Ceremony.
+The recipient will receive an invitation to the Love School of Business Student and Faculty Awards Ceremony on April 21, 2020.

 2017 – Christina Byrd, accounting and finance double major

 “The Effect of VITA Participation on Student Empathy”

 2017 – Matt Snow, finance and entrepreneurship double major